georgeselkhoury/movies/README.md

 ##### Data Import

 Add more functionalities to the rake task movies:create_movies_database for data imports.
-Support multiple data sources, retries and multiple runs.
+Support multiple data sources, checksum between source and destination, retries and multiple runs.

 ## Dependencies